ChrisDBrown/yaml-standardiser/README.md

 Add to your project with `composer require --dev chrisdbrown/yaml-standardiser`

-Run with `vendor/bin/yaml-standardiser file-to-edit.yaml`
+Run with `vendor/bin/yaml-standardiser file-to-edit.yaml file2.yaml`

-Use `--dry-run=1` to show errors without editing the file
+Passing a directory will analyse all files with `.yml` or `.yaml` extensions in that directory and any subdirectories

 ### Currently implemented

 - top level key alphabetisation on single file
+- multi-file support

 ### Todo

 - prioritise certain keys in ordering
-- multi-file support
 - multi-level key alphabetisation
 - indentation
 - spacing between key blocks